Which mortgage rules are changing in 2019?

 Decreased notional rental value for owner-occupiers

 The tax authorities will return the proceeds from the lower tax rate for the highest incomes to all homeowners by reducing the notional rental value.
 Most homeowners have to add 0,75% of the WOZ value to their income in box 1.
 That percentage gradually decreases to 0,60%.
-Except for the part of the WOZ value above more than € 1 million.
+The percentage is 0,70% for 2018.
+Except for the part of the WOZ value above more than € 1,080,000.
 That addition is 2,35% and stays 2,35%.

 Box 3: increased tax exemption for assets